Skip navigation

 Self Assessment tax returns don’t have to be daunting – we’ve put some tips together to help you nail your tax return.

-Before you start your tax return, there is some information you’ll need to have to hand.
-If you have all the paperwork ready ahead of time, it should make the process a lot smoother.
+If you do need to submit, you can file your tax return any time before the deadline (31 January).
+Before you start your tax return there is some information you’ll need to have to hand.
+Making sure you have all the relevant paperwork can help make the process a lot smoother.

 You’ll need: